-For example, if your state’s threshold is 70%, that means that if the damage equals 70% or more of the car’s value, then the insurer will consider the car a total loss.
+For example, if your state’s threshold is 70%, that means that if the damage equals 70% or more of the car’s value, the insurer will consider the vehicle a total loss.
 Check out our list of total loss thresholds by state.

 1. Take the money

-This is the most common route people take when their car is totaled.
+This is the standard route when your car is totaled.
 The car insurance company is essentially buying your damaged car from you.
-Your insurer or the at-fault driver’s insurer will tell you the car’s actual cash value and offer to send a check with that amount.
-If you were at fault in the accident, the insurer will pay that amount, minus your deductible.
-Before you say yes in either situation, you should know that you can negotiate the payout on your totaled car.
+They will calculate the car’s actual cash value and offer to send a check with that amount.
+They will also take the wrecked vehicle and auction it for salvage.

 2. Keep the car and fix it

-For several reasons, you may want to keep the car and spend your own money to fix it.
-This makes sense if the car is still safe to drive but mostly cosmetic damage has made it a total loss, especially for older cars that hold sentimental value to you, or if the settlement money isn’t enough to buy a replacement car.
+You can then spend any amount of that money, or your savings, to fix it.
+This makes sense if the car is still safe to drive but cosmetic damage has made it a total loss, for older vehicles that hold sentimental value to you, or if the settlement money isn’t enough to buy a replacement car.